JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 ## The Problem of Multiple Children and the Solution of Slot Addresses

-The corresponding files for this section: TODO
+The corresponding files for this section:
+- `All--With-Halogen-Types` (Childlike-Components folder)
+- `Multiple-Children` folder (Parentlike-Components folder)

 Let's say a parent-like component has one child-like component.
 Answers to the following questions are obvious:
 - Which `query` type should we use to communicate with the child?